MetriC-DT/micromayhem-rust/README.md

 ## Explanation of File Hierarchy
 - `resources` - resources for the project, such as fonts, spritesheets, images, etc.
 - `src` - main entry point of the program, does the graphics drawing.
 - `crates/game` - game logic and physics.
-Runs independently of the graphics, so future multithreading is possible.
+Runs independently of the graphics.
 - `crates/gui` - GUI elements, sprite loader
 - `crates/network` - Netcode for client and server